aleksander-saz/DS-Projects/README.md

 ### Project 16 - Prediction of the taxi orders in time

+*More detailed description you can find in readme of Project 16*

 ### Project 17 - Automatization processing of the comments for the internet store

+*More detailed description you can find in readme of Project 17*

 ### Project 18 - Prediction of the clients age for the grocery store

+*More detailed description you can find in readme of Project 18*

 ### Project 19 - Development of the model for image search by text query

+*More detailed description you can find in readme of Project 19*

 <hr />

 ## Graduational Project

 **Prediction of temperature for optimization of ulectricity costs on steel manufacturing**

+*More detailed description you can find in readme of Project 20*